 The scrum master is a non-technical, non-product, middle-management type.
 A people person if you will.

 In addition to all of their development work, the engineers are now interrupted frequently by the scrum master who is asking when the “Java code” for the React app will be done.

 The very individual whose purpose it is to stop the outside world from bothering their developers is the single biggest bother.
 In my opinion, non-technical people should rarely, if ever, be managing technical people (except the CEO).
 I should be able to go to my boss for help and advice with my tasks, or at the very least I should expect them to understand my assignments.

-If you still feel the need for a “scrum master”, just let the lead developers handle the job.
-They are already at stand-up and likely have a better idea of what is going on.
+If you still feel the need for a “scrum master”, just let the lead developer for the team handle the job.
+They are already at stand-up and likely have a better idea of what’s going on.
 You aren’t putting more on their plates, you are likely taking something off.

 Problem #4 – Estimates

 Within Scrum, estimates have a primary purpose – to figure out how much work the team can accomplish in a given sprint.
 If I were to grant that Sprints were a good idea (which I obviously don’t believe) then the description of estimates in the official Scrum guide wouldn’t be a problem.

 The problem is that estimates in practice are a bastardization of reality.
 The Scrum guide is vague on the topic so managers take matters into their own hands.
 With this in mind, I am again going to criticize some common practices that I have seen in regards to estimates.